-Optional group ID to be associated with the user created with --username with default of 1000.
+Optional group ID to be associated with the user created with --username with default of 1000 holoscan run - simplifies running a packaged Holoscan application by reducing the number of arguments required compared to docker run.
+In addition, it follows the guidelines of HAP specification when launching your packaged Holoscan application.